Bob Colacello

 EO

-Did you feel that after time?
+Did you feel that then?

 BC